themaxermister/ghc2020-practice-round/README.md

 1. Only can order one of each type
 2. Total slices cannot be greater than M (Max. slices)

+## Current Program Status

+Program is able to identify largest no. of pizza slices by summing total pizza slices in descending order of list.
+However, the final no. of possible pizza slices can be further increased by summing up smaller values to form bigger values, as compared to choosing a single large value.

+Example:

+    max = 20
+    num_list = [2, 2, 3, 6, 10]

+    Given results = [3, 6, 10] {19}
+    Expected results = [2, 2, 6, 10] {20}

 ## Examples
 a.
 <br />